codr7/eli/README.md

 ## Embedded Lisp Interpreter

 ## Introduction
-`eli` represents the culmination of more than 15 years of research into designing and implementing embedded Lisp interpreters.
+`eli` represents the culmination of more than 15 years of research into designing and implementing embedded Lisp interpreters in various languages.

-It all began with a craving for an embedded scripting language that didn't drive me mad, but quickly turned into one of the deepest rabbit holes I've had the pleasure of falling into.
+It all began with a craving an embedded Lisp for personal projects, but evolved into one of the deepest rabbit holes I've had the pleasure of falling into.

-I've written a ton of implementations in different languages over the years, each verifying and further refining and simplifying the design.

 ## Implementations